 Study of the concepts and principles necessary to perform intermediate or advanced nursing skills for care of diverse clients across the life span.
 Topics include knowledge, judgment, skills and professional values within a legal/ethical framework.
-This course lends itself to an integrated approach.
 Lab Fee: \$20.00